 Sampling wildlife is challenging, and all methods come with their load of advantages and inconveniences.
 While fishing methods require a more extensive sampling than field observations (they sample fewer individuals), assessments of infection are accurate and precise because the observer can take the necessary time to inspect fish individuals.
 Minnow traps are typically selective on active, bold and curious behavior because fish must enter voluntarily in the trap (Biro et al., 2006; Wilson et al., 1993).
 Besides, individual variations in behavior often lead to variation in infection risk (Hart, 1990), active and bold individuals usually associated to higher infection risk (Boyer et al., 2010; Santicchia et al., 2019; Wilson et al., 1993).
 Conversely, parasite infection can alter host behavior including habitat use and risk taking (Moore, 2002), making them more vulnerable to “trappability” (Barber & Dingemanse, 2010).
 In the end, it remains unclear if host individual behavior define their infection risk and/or whether parasite infection alters their personality (Dubois & Binning, 2022).
 Even if seine net is not directly a behavior-selective gear, this method comes with important habitat-selection restrictions.
-Sites must not be deeper than the height of the net to avoid fish escaping and, ideally, must not have large obstacles (e.g., branches, trunks, boulders) because the net would get stuck in it, resulting in tearing the net or, giving opening and time for fish to escape while researchers unstuck it.
+Sites must not be deeper than the height of the net to avoid fish escaping and, ideally, must not have large obstacles (e.g., branches, trunks, boulders) because the net would get stuck in it, resulting in tearing the net or, creating openings where fish can escape while researchers unstuck it.
 Consequently, seine sites might have similar habitat features despite effort to sample habitat heterogeneity.
 Since species have different habitat preferences, seine net might be indirectly selective on certain fish species and personality because of its habitat restrictions.
 For example, Biro et al., (2006) found that bold trout were more frequently caught in open risk habitat than shy trout, corroborating habitat use segregation based on intraspecific personality.
 However, habitat use can change in the context of competition and/or predation (Fischer, 2000; Mittelbach, 1986; Werner & Hall, 1977).
 Therefore, community composition must be considered when inferring species selection bias based on habitat use.
 Observational snorkeling transect is not a habitat-restricted nor a behavior-selective methodology.
 Although, quality of observations underwater relies on, meteorological conditions, water transparency (color, turbidity) and expertise of the observers to identify fish species in movement.
 As a result, precision of infection assessment can vary between sampling days and, between lakes.
 Low black spot abundance might be missed because of poor visibility or fish swift movement, leading to underestimation of prevalence estimates.
 Moreover, since infection assessment is easier in curious and solitary fishes as they usually get closer to the observers, accuracy of prevalence estimates might vary between fish species and personality.
 Finally, since older/bigger fish have a higher risk of infection than younger/smaller ones (Lemly & Esch, 1984).

 [Sampling effort]